CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     -   IP address:  Resource Name **az1201b-cl-vm1**

-   >**Note**: Please identify the IP Address of VM's and select the IP Address from the dropdowm.
+   >**Note**: Please identify the private IP addresses  of VM's and select the IP Address from the dropdowm.

     -   Click on **Save**